 If you decide to delete it and reinstall it, you can just log in with that same username and password again later.

-Since this app is a complete waste of time, you’re far better off using Adult Friend Finder.
+Since this app is a complete waste of time, you’re far better off using AFF.
 Still, if you want to explore a larger range of dating apps and websites, we reviewed all the best ones right now.

 Read through the list, see which ones seem to fit you best and go for it!